Chess Mail logo Friend of ICCF award

 We also invite you to read our main Irish news page and international Seniors news and Seniors calendar pages.

-Three teams of four players representing Ireland have just finished competing at the World Senior Team Championships in Durres, Albania, which ended yesterday.
+Three teams of four players representing Ireland competed in April at the World Senior Team Championships in Durres, Albania.
 Well done to all our players for fighting hard against mostly higher-rated opposition.

 The teams had no reserve players and there were no rest days so this was a busy campaign, although one team had a day off when opponents had to forfeit a match due to serious illness.